Chess engines have revolutionized the way we understand and play chess.

 It is popular for sacrificing material and pushing pawns higher up the board on the flanks.

-In a series of matches held in 2017 and 2018, AlphaZero demonstrated its superior capabilities by convincingly defeating Stockfish.
+In a series of matches held in 2017 and 2018, now in the old ages of chess AI, AlphaZero demonstrated its superior capabilities by convincingly defeating Stockfish.

 The matches were groundbreaking and changed our understanding of chess played at the highest level.

 AlphaZero showed a style of play that was both aggressive and intuitive, often favoring piece activity and dynamic considerations over material.

 It demonstrated a deep understanding of chess that was hitherto unseen in engine play.

 Stockfish and Leela are both powerful chess engines, but they operate on fundamentally different principles:

 - Leela: Leela is built on a neural network, which is a type of machine learning model designed to recognize patterns and make decisions based on those patterns.
 This makes it computationally expensive to run.

 - Stockfish: Stockfish, on the other hand, is a traditional alpha-beta search engine.
 It doesn’t rely on machine learning but uses handcrafted evaluation functions and deep search to evaluate positions.